“”&noscript=1” />

 You awaken to magnificent scenery and an ample breakfast, then embark on a scenic drive through the Angus agricultural lands to the town of Pitlochry, known to some as the heart of Scotland.
 The town, which has been welcoming visitors for more than 170 years, sits just below Ben Vrackie beside the beautiful River Tummel.
 Its name comes from the Gaelic “Pit Cloich Aire,” meaning “place of the Sentinel Stone,” and was originally an ancient Pictish settlement.
 Stone circles, standing stones, and ancient sites remain, scattered throughout the region.

-This afternoon, embark on a visit to historic Blair Castle.
+This morning, embark on a visit to historic Blair Castle.
 Home to the Atholl family for over seven centuries, the castle has a diverse history, witnessing both turbulent and peaceful times.
 Dig deep into the story of Mary, Queen of Scots, and learn of the Jacobite rising that led to castle occupation in the 17th century.
 Explore how Queen Victoria’s love affair with the Scottish Highlands was seeded during her frequent visits to the castle with Price Albert in the mid-19th century.
 Following a tour of the castle, enjoy a short walk through the grounds and gardens, which are included in the Inventory of Gardens and Designed Landscapes in Scotland, the national listing of historic gardens.

 Afterward, return to your hotel and relax overlooking the river or maybe stroll through the grounds.
 Later, enjoy a final celebratory dinner at the hotel’s excellent restaurant.